VCityTeam/UD-SV/README.md

 ## Objective of the RICT project

 The objective of the RICT (Representation Information CiTy) project is to **experiment, exchange and share both knowledge and tools dedicated to the concrete handling of urban/city data**.
 RICT focuses on practilities and technical specificities of the full city data flow starting from database integration of raw data and ending in advanced visualizations of their downstream numerical treatments.
-RICT adopts an open approach and favors
+RICT adopts an open approach and favors:
   * the adoption of mainstream standards of the urban modeling field
   * the re-use (and possible improvement/evolution) of existing open source software components